56th Session of the UNHRC

 56th Session of the United Nations Human Rights Council

-One of GHRD’s main pillars is advocacy, which we achieve through active engagement with UN and EU bodies.
+One of ghrd’s main pillars is advocacy, which we achieve through active engagement with UN and EU bodies.
 At the UN level, we submit oral and written statements and participate in councils to advance minority rights.
 Our team frequently attends Human Rights Council sessions to collaborate with UN officials and fellow NGOs, working together to further our mission.

 1